 About

 Robert Kramer, PhD, is Visiting Professor of Public Leadership at Corvinus University of Budapest.
-He is also Director of Leadership Development at the Existential-Humanistic Institute of Europe.
 Previously, he was Visiting Professor of Psychology at Eötvös Loránd University (ELTE) in Budapest.
 At ELTE, he taught existential-humanistic psychotherapy and leadership.
 During Spring 2022, he was Professor of Psychoanalysis at ELTE, only the second person in Hungary to hold this title.
 The first was Sándor Ferenczi.

 During academic year 2015-16, he was the inaugural International Chair of Public Leadership at the National University of Public Service in Budapest, Hungary.